Why did you decide to join Mott MacDonald?

 I have always focused on the next project or role, making sure that I do a good job and preparing for whatever may be next.
-A big thing has always been staying in touch with professional/technical developments, and today continuing this with involvement in professional bodies such as ICE (Institution of Civil Engineers) and ACE (Association for Consultancy and Engineering).
+A big thing has always been staying in touch with professional/technical developments, and today continuing this with involvement in professional bodies such as Institution of Civil Engineers and Association for Consultancy and Engineering.

 How many years have you worked for Mott MacDonald, and what has been your proudest achievement to date?

-Over 30 years; I have so many proud moments, but being able to lead EUNA and more recently the whole Group with so many talented people and so many exciting projects was definitely one highlight.
+Over 30 years; I have many proud moments, but being able to lead EUNA and more recently the whole Group with talented people and exciting projects was definitely one highlight.